+All system expenditures that preserve the useful life of the system are expensed in the period incurred.
+Additions and improvements that increase the capacity or efficiency of the system are capitalized.
+This approach of reporting condition instead of depreciating the highway system is called the modified approach.

+Capital Assets (Continued)

-Capital Assets of the System consist of land, intangible assets, and infrastructure construction-in-progress associated with the construction of the SR 520 Program.
-For purposes of the System's audited financial statements, WSDOT fully capitalizes infrastructure and reports the full cost of the asset.
-This reporting approach differs from how these infrastructure assets are reported in the State of Washington's CAFR.
-Within the CAFR, infrastructure assets are reported using the modified approach, which only capitalizes infrastructure assets if the asset increases capacity or efficiency and does not depreciate those assets.
-The capitalization threshold for intangible assets, including land use rights not acquired with the purchase of land, is \$1 million, for both the State of Washington and WSDOT.
+The capitalization threshold for intangible assets, including land use rights not acquired with the purchase of land, is \$1 million, for both the state of Washington and WSDOT.
 Individual intangible assets under this threshold are expensed.
-Amortization of intangibles is calculated using the straight-line method over the estimated useful life of 6.5 years.
+Amortization of intangibles is calculated using the straight-line method over the estimated useful life of 10 years.